Discover the art and charm of Japanese bonsai: a guide to adding natural charm to your Hong Kong home

 FB: @Bonsaihk_PlanPlust

-1. Japan Garden Association Official Website - Types and History of Japanese Gardens
+1. Japan Garden Association Official Website - Introduction to the Types and History of Japanese Gardens

-2. Agency for Cultural Affairs official website - Shinden-zukuri and Heian period garden design
+2. Taiwan Agency for Cultural Affairs Official Website - Shinden-zukuri (Shinden-zukuri) and Heian Period Garden Design